Cambridge-ICCS/FTorch/README.md

 In order to use fortran-pytorch users will typically need to follow these steps:

 1. Save a PyTorch model as [TorchScript](https://pytorch.org/docs/stable/jit.html).
-2. Write fortran using the fortran-pytorch-lib bindings to use the model from within fortran.
+2. Write Fortran using the fortran-pytorch-lib bindings to use the model from within Fortran.
 3. Build and compile the code, linking against fortran-pytorch-lib

-### 1. TorchScript
+### 1. Saving the model as TorchScript

 The trained PyTorch model needs to be exported to [TorchScript](https://pytorch.org/docs/stable/jit.html).
 This can be done from within your code using the [`jit.script`](https://pytorch.org/docs/stable/generated/torch.jit.script.html#torch.jit.script) or [`jit.trace`](https://pytorch.org/docs/stable/generated/torch.jit.trace.html#torch.jit.trace) functionalities from within python.